Purchase resources from Bluestar

-- talking to te tamaiti to understand what they want to capture and how they wish to participate and take the lead in recording their life events
+- talking to te tamaiti to understand what they want to capture, how they want to participate or whether they want to take the lead in recording their life events

-- discussing the options that te tamaiti have to capture, record and maintain their life events — ensure that te tamaiti are aware that it’s their choice
+- discussing the options that te tamaiti have to capture, record and maintain their life events — ensure that te tamaiti is aware that it’s their choice

 - noticing any trauma response or distress triggered by talking about life events — if this happens ensure that you respond appropriately to these emotions and ensure tamariki are in a safe space to recognise, respond, regulate and restore before leaving them

 - building, reconnecting and maintaining relationships

 - using supervision sessions with our supervisor or team leader to think about how best to support life events recording for tamariki we are working with

 - seeking cultural advice about what and how specific events are best recorded

 - enlisting the support of others such as caregivers, family/whānau, teachers and coaches to help tamariki record their life events